qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Digital Ocean

 DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.
-Clusters are compatible with standard Kubernetes toolchains, integrate natively with DigitalOcean Load Balancers and volumes.
+Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean Load Balancers and volumes.

 ### More on DigitalOcean Kubernetes